OBF/obf-docs/Affiliated-Project-Policy.md

 - Updates on the project's main repository (e.g. GitHub, GitLab, etc.) or website.
 - Participation in GSoC, whether under the OBF umbrella or not.

-Affiliated and core projects will be periodically reviewed by OBF Board members and may have their affiliation status archived if they are inactive for a period of over six months and no new maintainers have stepped up.
+Affiliated and core projects will be periodically reviewed by OBF Board members and may have their affiliation status archived if they are inactive for a period of over twelve months and no new maintainers have stepped up.
 Reasonable efforts will be made to contact the project maintainers before this occurs.

 ## Dispute and Board Veto